Latest Posts

 3. They Are Arboreal Geckos, Spending The Majority Of Their Time In The Trees

 Cat geckos prefer cool humid lowland and hill forests.
-They are mainly considered arboreal, and can often be found on low vegetation and bushes, often near forest streams.
+They are mainly considered arboreal and can often be found on low vegetation and bushes that are usually near forest streams.
 While they may be found higher up in the trees, they can be hard to detect as they are slow-moving, as well as their coloring helps them blend in with their surroundings.
 They are mainly found in cooler areas that tend to be more humid.

 4. There Are Two Subspecies Of The Cat Gecko